Management of Johne’s disease in cattle in Victoria since July 2016

 Purchasing and selling stock

 With the introduction of infected livestock being the most likely way of introducing Johne's disease onto a property, cattle owners are strongly encouraged to seek assurances about the health of any livestock being introduced to their property.
-The easiest way that this can be done is by seeking a properly completed animal health statement from vendors when purchasing stock.
+The easiest way that this can be done is by seeking a properly completed National Cattle Health Declaration from vendors when purchasing stock.

-Although national zones for Johne's disease in cattle will no longer exist after 1 July 2016, states/territories may still impose their own entry requirements.
+States/territories may impose their own entry requirements relating to Johne's disease and other diseases.
 Entry requirements for other states/territories should be obtained from the relevant authority in the destination state/territory.

 Obligations if Johne's disease is suspected or diagnosed